 Certain air source heat pumps can also work as a cooling system in the summer months.
 Most commonly they are placed outside of a building where there is adequate space for the installation.

-There are two main types of heat pumps to choose from:
+There are two main types of air source heat pumps:

-- Air-to-air heat pumps - absorbs heat from the outside air and then transfers it directly into your home via a fan system to heat a room or an indoor space.
+- Air to air heat pumps, which absorb heat from the outside air and then transfer it directly into your home via a fan system to heat a room.

-- Air-to-water heat pumps - absorbs heat from the outside air and then transfers it via your central heating system to provide both hot water heating and heating for an indoor space.
+- Air to water heat pumps, which absorb heat from the outside air and then transfer it via your central heating system to provide hot water heating, radiator, or underfloor heating in an indoor space (or all three).

 Advantages of Air Source Heat Pumps